 One of the most progressive and electric cities in the world

 The iconic nation’s capital is home to landmarks and museums steeped in history and reverence, alongside some of the most progressive cultural fusions in the world.
-Washington, D.C. has long been famed for its dynamic neighborhoods, reliable and clean public transportation, and energetic mix of people thanks to the concentration of college students, diplomats and world visitors—and residents are still finding D.C. as engaging as ever.
+Washington, D.C. has long been famed for its dynamic neighborhoods, reliable and clean public transportation, and energetic mix of people.
+There is a large concentration of college students, diplomats, and world visitors, so residents still find D.C. as engaging as ever.

 Walk Score measures the walkability of any address.
 READ MORE

 This community is moderately walkable.
 Most commutes will require a car.

 Commute Time to Airport

 The District of Columbia Public Schools enrolls 51,000 students and offers a range of programs to enrich the K-12 experience.
 Students in D.C. benefit from programs such as dual-language programs, career academies, free study abroad trips, paid high school internships and Advanced Placement courses.

 Private schools in Washington, D.C. are among the best in the nation.
 According to Niche, Sidwell Friends School, Georgetown Day School and St. Albans School are ranked among the top four nationally in their respective categories.